tchewaa/camagru-1/README.md

 > **_NOTE:_**
->If you using google to configure send mail plugin you need to enable "Less secure app access" on google under security https://myaccount.google.com/security
+>If you want to use your own google account to configure send mail plugin you need to enable "Less secure app access"
+>on google under security https://myaccount.google.com/security

 ### Installation